BenRogersWPG/WebSearch/README.md

 - Add sub context menu to right click menu containing all search engines
 - Add screenshot of new extension settings search engine manager
 - Allow a preferred default search engine to be set in settings
+- Update extension icon and/or add more device sizes
 - Add more default search engines for the extension
 - Add GIF animation to show how extension works
 - Enable extension to run on VS Code for the web
 - Phase out old webSearch.searchEngine setting
-- Add monitors for code dependency changes
 - Translate the extension to other languages
 - Add more screenshots of extension usage
 - Use default query if no query is provided
+- Add screenshots of the new settings
 - Move images to consolidated folder
 - Write more tests